DarioVega/DarioVega/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a freelance developer
+- 🔭 I’m currently working as a fullstack freelance developer
 - 🌱 I’m currently learning Spring Boot
 - 👯 I’m looking to collaborate on Java or Python Projects
 - 📫 How to reach me: https://www.linkedin.com/in/sergiodariovega/